JamieHeather/IMGTgeneDL/README.md

 * `data-production-date.tsv`
     * Contains information about the IMGT and script versions used to generate this data
+    * Note that as of version 0.6.1 the names of these fields has changed slightly, to allow for a more standardised metadata handling in downstream scripts
 * `imgt-data.fasta`
     * Contains all of the FASTA reads that were successfully downloaded for this species
 * `J-region-motifs.tsv`